-In conjunction with the HMIS Lead Agency, NC BoS CoC completes the Longitudinal System Analysis report, which includes both Point-In-Time and annual HMIS data on clients experiencing homelessness enrolled in the CoC's emergency shelter, transitional housing, rapid re-housing, and permanent supportive housing programs.
-The LSA data is submitted to HUD through the Homeless Data Exchange in accordance with the deadline set by HUD.
-The data is then used by HUD to generate the Annual Homeless Assessment Report to Congress.
+In conjunction with the NC HMIS Lead Agency, NC BoS CoC completes the Annual Homeless Assessment Report, which includes both point-in-time and year-round HMIS data on homeless clients enrolled in the CoC's emergency shelter, transitional housing, and permanent supportive housing programs.
+The AHAR is submitted to HUD through the Homeless Data Exchange in accordance with the deadline set by HUD.